netscaler/netscaler-k8s-ingress-controller/docs/how-to/pbr.md

      2. PBR's srcIP is the SNIP added by CNC in tunnel network, the destIP is the kubernete node's CNI overlay subnet range, the NextHop is kubernetes Node's VXLAN Tunnel interface's IPAddress.
          ![image](https://user-images.githubusercontent.com/46886297/117265066-7a389c80-ae71-11eb-82ce-247a9ded3b23.png)

+**Note:** Citrix Node Controller adds PolicyBasedRoutes instead of static routes, rest of the configuration of VXLAN and bridgetable remains the same.
+For More details, refer [CNC-Config](https://github.com/citrix/citrix-k8s-node-controller/tree/master/deploy#verify-the-deployment)